-ESG clients will receive follow-up contact to determine their housing status after termination of assistance, as required, and provide additional supports, as needed, to prevent households from becoming homeless again, as well as determine program outcomes.
+ESG clients will receive follow-up contact to determine their housing status after termination of assistance, as required, and provide additional supports, as needed, to prevent households from becoming homeless again and to determine program outcomes.
 Housing Forward will improve access and address these needs by following Coordinated Entry practices.